Olympic torch begins journey across France after festive welcome in port city of Marseille

 “The flame is on French soil,” Macron said.
 “The games are coming to France and are entering the lives of the French people."

-Marseille’s Mayor Benoît Payan said that more than 230,000 people attended the ceremony Wednesday.
+Marseille’s Mayor Benoît Payan said that more than 230,000 people attended Wednesday's ceremony.

 “Tonight, the people of Marseille won the first gold medal of these Olympic Games,” Payan said, beaming with pride.